-1. Determine the Extent of Damage and if there are any Injuries - Check to see if anyone needs urgent medical care.
+1. Determine the extent of damage and if there are any Injuries.
+Check to see if anyone needs urgent medical attention.
 If you can, try not to move the vehicles unless they are causing a major problem with traffic.
 And, if possible, wait for the authorities to arrive before doing so.

-3. Limit your Conversation about the Accident with the Other Party- It is important to limit your discussion of the accident and not to admit any fault or liability.
+3. Limit your conversation about the accident with the other party.
+It is important to limit your discussion of the accident and not to admit any fault or liability, regardless.
+Let the professional determine that.
 You should only talk about the accident to the authorities, medical professionals, and your insurance company.

-4. Remember to get Contact Information for All Parties Involved- Insurance information, license plate, and photos of the accident itself.
-We suggest using your cell phone to take a picture of their insurance card, front, and back, along with their driver's license.
-It's much easier and it's accurate.
+4. Remember to get obtain the contact information for all parties involved ( contact information, insurance information, and license plate number) and take photos of the accident and your vehicle for insurance purposes.
+We suggest using your cell phone to take a picture of the individual's insurance card, front, and back, along with their driver's license.

 5. Call your insurance company and file a claim, regardless of who is at fault.
 Once you have filed a claim you can make use of our new drive-up curbside estimates, call our office, or simply click the book appointment button below (estimates generally take no longer than 15 minutes).